saurabh7071/saurabh7071/README.md

 I'm a Computer Engineering graduate with a passion for building software that solves real-world problems.
 Currently exploring full-stack web development and blockchain systems with a focus on practical application.

-- 🔭 Working on: Final-year Blockchain Fund Management System 🪙
+- 🔭 Working on: Personal Portfolio Website 🪙
-- 🌱 Learning: Advanced DSA, Next.js, and smart contracts
+- 🌱 Learning: Advanced DSA, Next.js and Docker
-- 🛠️ Tech: Java, JavaScript, React, Node.js, Express, MongoDB, PostgreSQL
+- 🛠️ Tech: Java, oops, JavaScript, React, Node.js, Express, MongoDB, Git, PostgreSQL
 - 🏆 Hackathon Finalist (2nd place @ Hack-O-Rama)
 - 🎓 Certified in SQL, OOPs, and Blockchain (NPTEL - IIT)
 - 🧑‍🤝‍🧑 Open to open-source contributions and dev collabs